-FEBRUARY 5, 2016 – Happy to say, the response for bags is so good, that now a second village group has been recruited to help amp up the supply to fill the demand.
-Also, another sewing machine as been purchased.
-Still a foot powered model – that sadly is in need of repairs and parts.
+FEBRUARY 5, 2022 - Happy to say, the response for bags is so good, that now a second village group has been recruited to help amp up the supply to fill the demand.
+Also, another sewing machine has been purchased.
+Still a foot powered model - that sadly is in need of repairs and parts.
 Hopefully it will be up and running very soon.

 Another story was done on Pat McGill and the bags in the Sarnia This Week newspaper.
 He has done several speaking engagements lately.
 It was at one of these at Central United Church as part of their Forum series that Pat was interviewed by Carl Hnatyshyn.
 CLICK HERE TO READ THE ARTICLE.

 First I want to thank every one of you who have helped bring this project to life.
 As one of the people I am working with said, the growth has been organic and in all different directions due to your efforts.
 I just try to ride the bronco wherever it goes.
 Thank you!